Split large files into smaller files with GSplit

-GSplit is a freeware application that lets you split your large files, like the self-Extracting archives, Zip archives, disk images, multimedia, music, video, backup, image, archive, log, large text, etc, into a set of smaller files called pieces.
+GSplit is a freeware application that lets you split large files, such as self-extracting archives, Zip archives, disk images, multimedia, music, video, backup, image, archive, log, large text, etc., into a set of smaller files called pieces.

 - Copy to floppy or any removable media disks.